sriramanamaiya/CSV-PARSER-APP/README.md

 ### Features

 - CSV Parser:
   - User can add a Zoom meeting CSV file.
 Detailed report of zoom meeting like Total Participants in the meeting, Total duration meeting held, Total duration Participants was available in meeting and about Host.
-Minutes of the meeting participants attended are shown in a bar chart.
+Total Minutes participants attended is shown in a bar chart.

 ### Roles and Responsibilities:
   - Used papaparse libary read CSV file and convert CSV file to JSON Object and also react google charts for a bar chart.